MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 Make sure that any profiles that have the **Show app and profile configuration progress** setting are not assigned to any Azure AD group that include Microsoft Managed Desktop devices.
 For more information, see [Set up the Enrollment Status Page](https://docs.microsoft.com/mem/intune/enrollment/windows-enrollment-status).

+### Intune enrollment

+**Not ready**

+Users in your Azure AD organization aren't automatically enrolled in Microsoft Intune.
+Change the MDM User scope to exclude the **Modern Workplace -All** Azure AD group.

 ### Microsoft Store for Business

 **Not ready**

 Microsoft Store for Business must be enabled and syncing with Intune.
-For more information, see [How to manage volume purchased apps from the Microsoft Store for Business with Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/windows-store-for-business)
+For more information, see [How to manage volume purchased apps from the Microsoft Store for Business with Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/windows-store-for-business).

 ### PowerShell scripts